github/developer.github.com/content/changes/2014-01-09-preview-the-new-deployments-api.md

 components currently, and deployments are intended to be used exclusively by tooling.
 Much like the status API, we won't be doing the actual deployment for you.
-We're hoping to provide consistency across the various type of release processes regardless of what's involved with getting it build or on your servers.
+We're hoping to provide consistency across the various type of release processes regardless of what's involved with getting it built or on your servers.

 ## Highlights